 How to View a Court File in-person or request a copy by mail

-The public may request and view a file by filling out the form below and bringing it to the Courthouse location where the case was filed along with a valid driver's license or other valid photo I.D.
-Files can only be viewed in the clerk’s office during normal office hours and cannot be removed from the court or clerks office.
+The public may also request and view a file by filling out the form below and bringing it to the Courthouse location where the case was filed along with a valid driver's license or other valid photo I.D.
+Files can only be viewed in the clerk’s office during normal office hours and cannot be removed from the court or clerks' office.
 Any person who willfully removes, destroys or alters any court record is subject to the penalties imposed by Government Code sections 6200 or 6201.
 Persons viewing files are not allowed to use personal technology to replicate (take pictures or videos) of the contents of a file.

 - Record Request Form